Heading off on holiday soon? We thought we would put together a list of the holiday essentials you don't want to leave without!

 Looking for a sunscreen without the nasties?
 Look no further than The Green People.
 Their organic formula provides broad spectrum UVA and UVB protection without the use of sulphates and parabens.
 Their organic children cream (£18.50) contains a natural water repellent to keep kids safe in the pool.
 The Edelweiss sun lotion (£21) contains a natural tan accelerator to speed up tanning by 25% and reduce tan-fading by almost 50%.
 It also contains Aloe Vera, Green Tea, Marshmallow and Avocado to nourish skin and prevent peeling.

 Heading somewhere exotic?
-Optibac for travelling abroad (£10.49) is a must have if you want to prevent tummy upsets while you're away.
+Optibac for travelling abroad (£10.99 for 40) is a must have if you want to prevent tummy upsets while you're away.
 This supplement contains 4 high quality strains of live cultures, such as Lactobacillus acidophilus Rosell-52, all proven to survive to reach the gut alive, and to survive in warmer, more humid climates.
 Safe to take from 1 year onwards making this an ideal product for all the family including pregnant and nursing mums!

 We're big fans of herbal teas and this gorgeous herbal collection (£2.79) is just the thing to pop in your suitcase.
 It contains: Night Time to help you wind down after a day's travelling.
 Elderberry & Echinacea to give your immune system a boost if your feeling croaky after a flight or constant air-con.
 Lemon, ginger and manuka honey can help reduce nausea if you suffer from travel sickness.
 Three Mint is just the thing to sip after indulging at the all you can eat buffet!
 Detox is a clean sweet tea perfect to pep you up after one too many holiday indulgences.